Geometrically bounding 3-manifold, volume and Betti number: Proof of Theorem for is odd

 \begin{lemma} For any odd number $n\in \mathbb{Z}_{>1}$ and any odd integer $k\in[5n-9,5n+3]$, there is a non-orientable $\mathbb{Z}_2^3$-coloring $\lambda$ over the polytope $nP$, such that for it natural associated $\mathbb{Z}_2^4$-coloring $\delta$, we have $\beta^1 (M(nP, \delta))=k$. \end{lemma}

-\begin{proof} Similar to Lemma \ref{lemma: third}, we start at $n=3$ and select out six suitable characteristic vectors whose corresponding manifolds' Betti numbers would add up by $10t$ when repeating the last pair of coloring bricks for $t$ times.
+\begin{proof} Similar to Lemma \ref{lemma: third}, we start at $n=3$ and construct six suitable characteristic vectors whose corresponding manifolds' Betti numbers would add up by $10t$ when repeating the last pair of coloring bricks for $t$ times.

 First of all we claim some bricks and affixes in Table \ref{table:23}.
 Those bricks are useful in constructing coloring vectors of the expected $\mathbb{Z}_2^3$-coloring characteristic function $\lambda_i^t$.